 Our all-inclusive rooms to rent in Cardiff include super-fast fibre optic broadband, gas, electricity, council tax and water rates so there are no hidden surprises at the end of the month or arguments between housemates

-Located at the front of the property on the ground floor
+Located at the rear of the property on the ground floor

-Large double room includes 4′ bed, triple wardrobe, chest of draws & desk
+Large double room includes 4′ bed, wardrobe, chest of draws & desk

 Rent includes (Gas, Electricity, Water, Council Tax & Broadband)